Homeschooling in Victoria

 Homeschool Victoria FAQs

-Can I Homeschool Part Time in Victoria?
+Can I Send My Kids To School Part Time When Homeschooling in Victoria?

 Part-time (or partial enrolment in school) is an option for homeschooling in Victoria.
 However you will need to negotiate this with your individual schools.
 To begin you need a homeschooling Victoria registration letter when you apply for your part-time school application.
 Find out more about part-time homeschooling in Victoria.